newhouse10086/ViT-CNN-crossview/README.md

 ## 🙏 Acknowledgments

-- Original FSRA paper and implementation
+- Original FSRA paper and implementation for the foundational architecture
+- NetworkX library for graph-based community detection algorithms
+- scikit-learn for PCA implementation and machine learning utilities
 - PyTorch team for the excellent deep learning framework
-- timm library for pre-trained models
-- University-1652 dataset creators
+- University-1652 dataset creators for the cross-view geo-localization benchmark

 ## 📞 Contact